ConveyThis: Easy Steps to Set Up Subdomains and Subdirectories

 Your site can live on either example.com (non-www / apex, shown as @ in DNS) or www.example.com.
 Redirects decide which one is primary, but DNS still must resolve both, otherwise visitors/bots may fail before a redirect happens.

 After you apply the DNS updates, the changes won’t appear instantly—DNS needs time to propagate across the internet.
 Once propagation is complete, open your ConveyThis dashboard and run the DNS check to confirm the setup.
-If your translated URLs don’t load yet, verify you edited the correct record (for @ vs www) and that your hosting platform’s required DNS entries are still in place (for example, Squarespace records).
+If your translated URLs don’t load yet, verify you edited the correct record (for @ vs www) and that your hosting platform’s required DNS entries are still in place (except for Squarespace records).
 If you’re stuck, email support@conveythis.com with your domain and the DNS records you currently have, and our team will guide you through the fix.